-Tom was born in New York.
-From the age of six he spent eight years in an English boarding school (which he loved; not a sad story!), and has lived most of his life in Ireland as his family moved to Dublin when he was a small boy.
-He has always had an interest in art, drama, and music and when he is not painting he spends his time watching films, reading, or getting together with his musician friends to sing and play music.
-He often hikes through Wicklow or heads into the city with his camera, to get inspiration for his original oil paintings.
+I was born in New York.
+From the age of six I spent eight years in an English boarding school (which I loved; not a sad story!), and have lived most of my life in Ireland as my family moved to Dublin when I was a small boy.
+I have always had an interest in art, drama, and music and when not painting I spend my time watching films, reading, or getting together with my musician friends to sing and play music.

-He spent many years working as a picture framer in Dublin, London and New Jersey before opening his own framing business in Dublin in 2001.
-Things went well until 2009 when the recession forced him to close the doors of his business and to find work elsewhere.
-Framing helped to train his eye to appreciate well structured composition, colour co-ordination and a general understanding of aesthetics.
+I spent many years working as a picture framer in Dublin, London and New Jersey before opening my own framing business in Dublin in 2001.
+Things went well until the 2009 global recession forced me to close the doors of the business.
+Framing helped me to appreciate well structured composition, colour co-ordination and a general understanding of aesthetics.